danieldong51/nuggets-game/IMPLEMENTATION.md

 We will test both ‘client’ and ‘server’ using the four programs in the shared directory `~/cs50-dev/shared/nuggets/’.
 We will also use the `padmap` program, a tool to pad all lines of a mapfile so they have the same length, and the `checkmap` program, which validates a map.

-> How will you test the complete main programs: the server, and for teams of 4, the client?

 ### system testing

-> For teams of 4: How will you test your client and server together?

 We will test the client and server together, looking to check:
 The server can take connections